rax-incubate/gcp-image-processing-example-app/Readme.md

       DEBUGX: "1"
       ```

   * Deploy the extract-text function.
 This function will extract text using OCR.
+If you get an error around "Eventarc Service Agent", it is most likely because the API has not been enabled yet.
+Give it another 2-5 minutes and try again.

     ```
     cd $GCP_IMAGE_APP/extract-text
     gcloud functions deploy extract-text \